Learner First Model Part 2

 For this article, we will focus on learning how to create learner personas

-The first step in your evaluation stage is to gather as much information on your learners as you can.
+The first step in your evaluation stage is to gather as much information on your learners as possible.
 The most comprehensive way to do this is by creating learner personas.

-Only 34.6% of medium-sized organizations provide their learners with a link between learning and personal objectives.The Learner Experience Repor 2019 – Brandon Hall Group
+Only 34.6% of medium-sized organizations provide their learners with a link between learning and personal objectives.The Learner Experience Report, 2019 – Brandon Hall Group

-A learner persona is a fictionalized representation of a learner group.
-It’s a profile you can easily refer back to when creating your training strategy.
-Creating a learner persona helps you to think of your learners as people, and design your training accordingly.
+A learner persona is a representation of a learner group.
+It’s an identity you can easily refer back to when creating your training strategy.
+Learner personas help you to think of your learners as people, and design your training accordingly.